SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 - **Node or Element**: Suffix `node` or `element` eg. containerNode, containerElement
 - **Event**: Prefix with `on` eg. onSelect

-If you employ these rules, you should get on fine, just remember to name your props specifically for what they do, not how that use may be utilised by parent components.
+If you employ these rules, you should get on fine, just remember to name your props specifically for what they do, not how the component may be utilised by parent components.

-##### Be aware of options props (especially if not null checking)
+##### Be aware of optional props (especially if not null checking)

 If you aren't using `strictNullChecks`, then optional props could potentially catch you out, as the compiler won't recognise them as `null` or `undefined`.
 A classic example of this is optional event handlers, which are often not null checked in component code: